 Fundraising in Zoom Events

-Zoom Events allows you to turn your Zoom Events into a fundraiser.
-This allows Attendees to directly make in-platform donations to verified nonprofit organizations during your Meeting or Zoom Webinar event.
+Zoom Events allows you to turn your Zoom Event into a fundraiser.
+This allows attendees to directly make in-platform donations to verified nonprofit organizations during your Meeting or Webinar event.
 A live donor feed will be shown as well.

 This article covers: